mauricio-escobar/fs-task/React-front/README.md

 - Use at least one design pattern.

-- Implement a cash system (using redis , or service workers ...)
+- Implement a cache system (using redis , or service workers ...)

 - Add offline mode feature.